DAT300-Group5/dataset_analytics/benchmark/Simulating_old.md

-# Simulating Experiments on Embedded Devices (Dev Doc)
+# Simulating Experiments on Embedded Devices

+Users can directly refer to the [User Manual](#user-manual).

 ## Samsung Galaxy Watch Active 2